DouglasMeloo/Find-It-Brazil/README.md

 - Description: The Accommodation Details page provides comprehensive information about the luxurious Copacabana Penthouse in Rio de Janeiro, Brazil.
 The page layout includes various section that offer a detailed overview of the rental unit and its features.
 - House Title and Ratings: The page begins with the house title, "Copacabana Penthouse," followed by a row displaying the rating of the accommodation.
 The rating is represented by stars, indicating an excellent guest experience, and the number of reviews, which stands at 365.
-The location of the penthouse is also mentioned, situated in the vibrant Copacabana neighborhood of Rio de Janeiro.
+The location is also mentioned, situated in Copacabana beach, Rio de Janeiro.
 - Image Gallery: A visually appealing gallery showcases multiple images of the penthouse, highlighting its breathtaking views, elegant living room, well-equipped kitchen, cozy bedrooms, and comfortable spaces for guests to enjoy during their stay.
-- Small Detaills: This section provides essential information about the accommodation, including details such as the hosting arrangement ("Entire rental unit hosted by Carlos"), the number of guests it can accommodate (4 guests), the number of beds available (2 beds), and the number of bathrooms (1 bathroom).
-Additionally, the nightly rate for the rental unit is stated as $200.
+- Small Detaills: Provides essential information about the accommodation, such as hosting arrangement, number of guests it can accommodate, number of bedrooms available and number of bathrooms.
+Also you can check the price per night to stay.
 - Details List: A list of key features is presented, including:
 1. Entire Home: Guests will have the entire apartment to themselves.
 2. Enhanced Clean: The host has committed to a thorough cleaning process.
 3. Great Location: The location has received a high rating from 95% of recent guests.
+4. Great Check-in Experience: The check-in has received a high rating of 100% of recent guests.

-4. Great Check-in Experience: 100% of recent guests have given the check-in process a 5-star rating.
+100% of recent guests have given the check-in process a 5-star rating.

 ![details Screenshot](/assets/images/accommodationdetailsmap.webp)
 - Home Description: A descriptive paragraph provides an overview of the penthouse.
 It highlights the luxurious aspects of the accommodation, such as the stunning beach views, 2 bedrooms, 1 bathroom, and the capacity to comfortably host up to 4 guests.
 The description emphasizes the harmonious blend of modern elegance and coastal charm, promising an unforgettable beachfront experience.